imjesska/casestudy/README.md

 * [x] Used BCrypt to hash passwords
 * [x] Used Lombok
 * [x] Used Bootstrap and Thymeleaf
-* [x] Referred to StackOverflow and previous group SMS project for guidance
+* [x] Referred to StackOverflow and previous group SMS exercise for guidance